tuskermanshu/vue-mcp-next/README.md

 > A modern Vue.js Model Context Protocol implementation for Vue.js applications

 Vue MCP Next is a modern MCP (Model Context Protocol) implementation that provides **runtime state manipulation and control capabilities** for Vue.js applications.
-This project focuses on real-time manipulation of running Vue applications, supporting testing, debugging, demonstration scenarios, with layered architecture design, multi-build tool integration, and full compliance with official MCP protocol specifications.
+This project is inspired by and built upon the excellent work of [vite-plugin-vue-mcp](https://github.com/webfansplz/vite-plugin-vue-mcp), focusing on real-time manipulation of running Vue applications, supporting testing, debugging, demonstration scenarios, with layered architecture design, multi-build tool integration, and full compliance with official MCP protocol specifications.

 ## ⚠️ Important Prerequisites